 Applications of predictive analytics

 Predictive maintenance is emerging as a valuable application for manufacturers looking to monitor a piece of equipment for signs that it may be about to break down.
-As the internet of things (IoT) develops, manufacturers are attaching sensors to machinery on the factory floor and to finished products in the field, such as elevators and industrial mailing systems.
-Predictive analytics tools running machine learning algorithms enable data scientists to analyze the data streaming in from the sensors in an effort to forecast when maintenance and repair work should be done to head off possible problems.
+As the internet of things (IoT) develops, manufacturers are attaching sensors to machinery on the factory floor and to mechatronic products, such as automobiles.
+Data from the sensors is used to forecast when maintenance and repair work should be done in order to prevent problems.

 Analytics tools and techniques